f45training/HydraDart/README.md

 ![](HydraDart.png)

+## Prior work
+Hydra for Dart is based on the Hydra approach to building microservices.

+See related repos at: https://github.com/pnxtech

+This implementation for Dart is especially based on HydraPy for Python.

 ## Example

 In this example HydraDart uses [Dart Shelf](https://pub.dev/packages/shelf) and [Dart Self Router](https://pub.dev/packages/shelf_router) to allow a Dart service to be discoverable within a Docker Swarm or Kubernetes cluster.